ascott1/ethical-web-dev/web-apps-that-work-everywhere/04-web-performance.md

 Web Fonts have provided the ability to add rich typography to our sites.
 This has been a fantastic development for design, as [95% of Web Design is typography](https://ia.net/know-how/the-web-is-all-about-typography-period).
 57% of websites now use custom fonts[^1], with the average web font size of font resources measuring over 138kb[^2].
 This means that font resources can account for a fairly large amount of our front-end resources, but through optimization and font-loading techniques we can ensure that custom web fonts do not create a significant performance hit for our site.

 The first step to serving improved web fonts is through optimization.
-Web font services such as Typekit, Google Web Fonts, Webtype, and others allow users to be specific about the weights and character glyphs required when serving a typeface.
-If you are self-hosting or using an open source font the loos [Subsetter](http://www.subsetter.com/) or Font Squirrel’s [Web Font Generator](https://www.fontsquirrel.com/tools/webfont-generator) provide the ability to remove glyphs or additional language support, reducing the file size of the font files.
+The simplest for of font optimization is to limit the number of styles and weights of a typeface that will be used on the page.
+Web font services such as Typekit, Google Web Fonts, Webtype, and others allow users to be specific about the styles, weights, and character glyphs required when serving a typeface.
+If you are self-hosting or using an open source font the tools [Subsetter](http://www.subsetter.com/) or Font Squirrel’s [Web Font Generator](https://www.fontsquirrel.com/tools/webfont-generator) provide the ability to remove glyphs or additional language support, reducing the file size of the font files.

 Once we have optimized file size of our typefaces, we can consider how they are served to our users.
 In Zach Leatherman’s post [How we use web fonts responsibly, or, avoiding a @font-face-palm](https://www.filamentgroup.com/lab/font-loading.html) he points out:

 > Some browsers will wait a predetermined amount of time (usually three seconds) for the font to load before they give up and show the text using the fallback font-family.
 But just like a loyal puppy, WebKit browsers (Safari, default Android Browser, Blackberry) will wait forever (okay, often 30 seconds or more) for the font to return.
 This means your custom fonts represent a potential single point of failure for a usable site.

 This single point of failure means that it is in our user’s best interest to provide effective and performant fallbacks when loading web fonts.
-The [CSS Font Rendering Controls](https://tabatkins.github.io/specs/css-font-display/)[^3] standard will provide developers with greater support over when and how a font is downloaded and used with the `font-display` property.
-Unfortunately, this specification currently has very limited browser support.
+The [CSS Font Rendering Controls](https://tabatkins.github.io/specs/css-font-display/)[^3] standard would provide developers with greater support over when and how a font is downloaded and used with the `font-display` property.
+Unfortunately, at the time of writing, this standard has yet to be approved or implemented in browsers.
 However, using the [Font Face Observer](https://fontfaceobserver.com/) library can provide us with the level of control intended for `font-display`.

 Font Face Observer is a web font loader, which will load a font file and return a JavaScript promise that is resolved or rejected when the font loads or fails.
 This provides us with fine grain control over how our site performs in these scenarios.

 The two default font rendering behaviors are either to display a   flash of invisible text (FOIT) or a flash of unstyled text (FOUT).
-Originally all browsers defaulted to the FOUT rendering, displaying a local font before displaying the webfoot, occasionally causing a jarring effect and content reflows when the web font noticeably loaded.
+Originally all browsers defaulted to the FOUT rendering, displaying a local font before displaying the webfont, occasionally causing a jarring effect and content reflows when the web font noticeably loaded.
 Using Font Face Observer we can implement a technique called Flash of Faux Text (FOFT), which will load only the default weight of the font initially, which causes the browser to implement faux bolding and italics, until all weights have loaded.
 This significantly reduces the time needed to first render and removes the awkward reflow caused by FOUT.
 Taking this a step further, you may also implement only a subset of the default weight and load it instantly as a data URL as described bb Zach Leatherman in his post [Critical Web Fonts](https://www.zachleat.com/web/critical-webfonts/).
 This causes near instant loading of web fonts while reducing the chance of font loading failures.

 For simplicity’s sake let’s look at implementing the FOFT technique with Font Face Observer.